 Need to know

-- Buying a manual espresso machine so you can make your coffee at home will work out cheaper than buying coffee from a cafe
+- Buying a manual machine will work out cheaper than buying cafe coffees

-- Our experts review a wide range of coffee machines, from pod and capsule machines to semi-automatic, automatic and manual machines, to help you choose the one that's right for you
+- Our testers review a wide range of machines – from manual to automatic to pod – to help you find the best for you

 There's no denying that we love our coffee here in Australia.
 In 2018, the Australian coffee market generated more than $8 billion in revenue, with the majority of us drinking at least one cup of coffee in an average week.

 At CHOICE, we love supporting our local cafes, but we know buying coffees from your favourite barista can become an expensive habit too.
 With many people trying to cut costs and/or working from home in these COVID times, a good home espresso machine offers an increasingly attractive alternative for your daily caffeine fix.